harelba/q/README.markdown

 **NOTE:** If you're using Python 2.4, then you will have to install the sqlite3 package for q to work.

+q supports an option file in ~/.qrc or in the working directory (with the name .qrc) which provides defaults for some or all of the command line options.
+A sample .qrc file with commented-out options is included.
+Just put it in your home folder and modify it according to your needs.

 ## Examples
 Let's postpone the official usage (See below).
 Look at the examples, and you'll probably get the general idea.